 Other current positions and assignments include:

-Chair of International Petroleum Corp. and Josemaria Resources Inc. and member of the board of Lundin Gold Inc. and Lundin Mining Corp.
+Chair of the Board of International Petroleum Corp. and member of the Board of Lundin Gold Inc., Lundin Mining Corp. and Aker BP ASA.

 Member of the Audit Committee

-Aksel is in the Nomination Committee’s and the Company’s opinion independent of the Company and Group management and not independent of the Company’s major shareholders.
+Peggy Bruzelius is in the Nomination Committee’s and the Company’s opinion independent of both the Company and Group management and the Company’s major shareholders.

 Other current positions and assignments include:

-Daniel is in the Nomination Committee’s and the Company’s opinion not independent of the Company and Group management and independent of the Company’s major shareholders.
+William Lundin is in the Nomination Committee’s and the Company’s opinion independent of the Company and Group management, but not deemed independent of the Company’s major shareholders as William Lundin is a member of the Lundin family that holds, through family trusts, Nemesia S.à.r.l., which holds 95,478,606 shares in the Company.

 Other current positions and assignments include: